Aurore54F/HideNoSeek/README.md

 ## Summary
 HideNoSeek is a novel and generic camouflage attack, which changes the constructs of malicious JavaScript samples to exactly reproduce an existing benign syntax.
 For this purpose, we statically enhance the Abstract Syntax Trees (ASTs) of valid JavaScript inputs with control and data flow information.
 We refer to the resulting data structure as Program Dependency Graph (PDG).
 In particular, HideNoSeek looks for isomorphic subgraphs between the malicious and the benign files.
 Specifically, it replaces benign sub-ASTs by their malicious equivalents (same syntactic structure) and adjusts the benign data dependencies–without changing the AST–, so that the malicious semantics is kept.

 For ethical reasons, we decided to publish neither the complete code of our clone selection module nor our clone replacement module.
-Therefore, this HideNoSeek version can be used to **detect** syntactic clones, but not to rewrite them.
+Therefore, this HideNoSeek version can be used to **detect** syntactic clones, but not to **rewrite** them.

 ## Setup

 ```
 install python3 # (tested with 3.6.7)
-install python3-pip # (tested with 9.0.1)

 install nodejs # (tested with 8.10.0)
 install npm # (tested with 3.5.2)
 cd src